thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Ensure appropriate use of ARIA attributes**

 Use ARIA attributes as needed to support, but not replace, semantic HTML.
 ARIA is particularly helpful in support of dynamic content and advanced UI controls.
 See [Using WAI-ARIA in HTML](https://rawgit.com/w3c/aria-in-html/master/index.html) for more information.

-## Browser Compatibility QA

-Browsers sometimes decide to implement different standards and support for new and existing web technologies.
-It is important to test your application on multiple devices, operating systems, and browsers.
-This helps to ensure the same experience regardless of the device someone is using.

-[ ] **Review the browser support requirements**

-Make sure the browser/operating system requirements are clearly defined for the project, and follow them when coding and testing.
-Always test each browser/device/OS combination based on the requirements of the project.

-[ ] **Test on native devices when possible**

-When available, test on native devices with as many of the required browser/operating systems as possible.
-Testing on real devices is preferred and yields more accurate results than simulators.

-[ ] **Use Browserstack to test additional platforms/browsers**

-When native device testing isn't possible, [Browserstack](https://www.browserstack.com) allows us to test additional device, OS, and browser combinations.

-[ ] **Run visual and functional regression testing**

-Whenever you make a change on a project, it can impact the design and functionality of other parts.
-Visual regression testing compares changes visually to ensure nothing accidentally breaks.
-Functional regression testing works similarly by testing certain interactions a user may perform and making sure the intended functionality occurs.

-Both visual and functional regression testing can be supported with automation tools to make the process more efficient and repeatable.

-[ ] **Verify appropriate image formats, according to browser support**

-Not all image formats, e.g. WebP, work in all browsers.
-Make sure the format you are choosing works across the browsers you need to support.

-[ ] **Document how each browser/OS combination was tested**

-It is important to document your testing methods.
-Doing so allows us to account for the changes made and be aware of any other testing that may need to be performed.

-When you finish testing each combination, make a comment stating such in the JIRA test session.
-On every QA ticket created, include this information in the description.

-## Codebase Integrity QA

-Codebase integrity helps keep our repositories and code clean, easy to understand, and dead simple for anyone to pick up and start coding with.

-[ ] **Remove unused assets and scripts from the project**

-There are certain files that will never be in a repository.
-Rendered/compiled files, user generated content, and extremely large images and videos are some examples.

-[ ] **Verify all dependencies are included, and unused dependencies are removed**

-If a project cannot run correctly without certain libraries or assets, make sure they are included.
-Never have a dependency that exists in your local development environment but not in the repository.

-Note that we do not store `node_modules` in the repo, only the package.json file that references the modules.

-[ ] **Document custom functions**

-Someone will eventually work with the code you write, so make sure you provide adequate commenting.
-Function comment blocks, inline comments explaining gotchas, or choices for a solution make everyone's life much easier.

-[ ] **Include pre-compiled source files (Sass/Less) if required**

-If a project stipulates the need to include precompiled source files, include them.

-[ ] **Verify that file/directory structure is clear, FLAT, and consistent**

-Make sure files and folders follow standard naming conventions, are consistent, and match the content inside of them.
-A `js` folder will only contain javascript files for example, and a file called `modal.js` will only contain JavaScript for a modal.

-Use as few folders as possible to ensure that the application has a flat file structure.

-[ ] **Verify that the project README is complete, and current**

-Ensure that the project README file is always current and contains all of the information that a developer needs to get up and running.
-Include things like prerequisites, build/installation steps, and deployment instructions.

 ## Performance QA